willroscoe/UmbEpubReader/README.md

 The key 'UmbEpubReader.ReadPathSegment' allows you to override the /books/{NAME OF BOOK}/**read** path segment. e.g. setting it to 'readonline' will allow the following path /books/{NAME OF BOOK}/**readonline** to work

+## Security
+Please bear in mind that Epub books could potentially contain malicious embeded files which could be served by the plugin.
+As a precaution the plugin currently only permits the following file extensions to be served: .html, .htm, .xhtml, .jpg, .gif, .png, .css, .ttf, .otf, .woff, .woff2, .svg

+It is advisable to vet/check any epub files before using.
+This can be done by changing the .epub extension to .zip and uncompressing the archive in order to inspect all the contained files.

 ## Dependencies
 This project references the following additional projects:
 - [**Vers One EpubReader**][VersOneEpubReader]